elijah-dayan/Emotion-Detection-App-Motus/README.md

 # Emotion-Detection-App-Motus

-This project was created as part of our senior year final project.
-It was built on AWS environment.
+This is my senior year project sponsored by the data analytics company called "Knowledgent".
+It was built on the AWS environment.